 Workers occupied three factories after 600 workers were sacked with no notice & no redundancy pay or pension.
-Visteon, a car parts manufacturer, gave them just six minutes notice & news that their pension trust had a £260million deficit.
+Visteon, a car parts manufacturer, gave them just six minutes notice & news that their pension trust had a $\pounds 260$ million deficit.

-we go to print.
-The second factory, in Enfield, was occupied for 9 days before workers voted to to picket outside the factory to ensure Visteon can't strip it down.
+The Belfast factory continues to be occupied as we go to print.
+The second factory, in Enfield, was occupied for 9 days before workers voted to end the occupation on April 9.
+They will continue to picket outside the factory to ensure Visteon can't strip it down.
 Some have expressed fears that by ending their occupation workers will lose leverage with their employer.
 Workers in Basildon have been picketing the third workplace all week.

 Unite union officials held talks with Visteon on April 8, announcing that an improved deal had been offered.
-Details of the new deal have not vet been shared with workers.
+Details of the new deal have not yet been shared with workers.

-The firm is reported to have debts of £669million, but £400million of this is owed to its own parent company Visteon Corporation, whose president Donald J Stebbins last year took home £996,928 in salary & bonuses.
+The firm is reported to have debts of $\pounds 669$ million, but $\pounds 400$ million of this is owed to its own parent company Visteon Corporation, whose president Donald J Stebbins last year took home $\pounds 996,928$ in salary & bonuses.